aaronpurt/front-end-coding-challenge/readme.md

 - Follow the style guidelines listed below.
 - Add buttons or links to login/logout.
 - Add image logo
-- Make production ready
+- Make production/deployable ready
 - Clean code
 - Components best practices

 ## Bonuses

 - Use SASS or LESS to pre-compile your CSS.
+- Babel for ES6 -> ES5
 - Add a CSS animation with transitions.
 (Loading login component)
 - Use JavaScript to control whether the login or the logout button is shown; only one should be visible at a time.
 - Add the login component with